logicalclocks/logicalclocks.github.io/docs/setup_installation/gcp/cluster_creation.md

 !!! warning
     The bucket must be empty and must be in a region accessible from the region in which the cluster is deployed.

+The artifact registry used to store the clusters docker images (9)

 <p align="center">
   <figure>
     <img style="border: 1px solid #000;width:700px" src="../../../assets/images/setup_installation/managed/gcp/create-instance-general.png" alt="General configuration">